José Luís Mena Barreto: War against Paraguay

 José Luís later fought in the Battle of Boquerón and the Battle of Potrero Sauce on 16 and 18 July 1866, respectively.
 He was transferred to the 1st cavalry division on 19 January 1867.
-He fought in the Battle of Tuyú Cué on 31 July, in the Battle of San Solano and in the Battle of Paré-Cué (part of the operations to encircle the Humaitá fortress) on 3 October.
+He fought in the Battle of Tuyú Cué on 31 July, in the Battle of San Solano and in the Battle of Paré-Cué (part of the operations to encircle the Fortress of Humaitá) on 3 October.
 He was moved from the 1st cavalry division to the 3rd cavalry division on 12 October.
 He participated in the 28 Oct.
 1867 Battle of Potrero Obella.
 He also fought in the Second Battle of Tuyutí on 3 November.
 After the fall of Humaitá in July 1868, José Luís took part in the Pikysyry maneuver that resulted in the Dezembrada (Deed of December), a series of decisive victories over the Paraguayans.
 At the head of the 2nd army corps after 6 December, José Luís fought in the Battle of Avay, in the Battle of Lomas Valentinas and in the Battle of Angostura.

 Despite his having fought and gained victories in many battles from the war's outset, José Luís was not awarded with any promotion or title of nobility, except for receiving a few, minor chivalric orders.
 The Brazilian Commander-in-chief, Army Marshal Luís Alves de Lima e Silva (then-Marquis of Caxias), had a very low opinion of José Luís and considered him an incompetent officer.
 Caxias' view was not shared by other general officers, many of whom openly supported José Luís and praised him as a capable field commander.
 José Luís fared better under Caxias' successor, Prince Gaston, Count of Eu, who held him in high regard.
 During the last stage of the war, in which he commanded the 1st army corps, José Luís fought in the Battle of Piribebuy and in the Battle of Acosta Ñu in August 1869.